noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 This study aimed to evaluate and compare the relationship between the reasonably extractable energy and quantify of $CO_2$ produced during combustion of both a traditional, and biofuel.
 The evidence presented appeared to indicate that addition of biofuel, ethanol, reduced $CO_2$ emissions by a measurable, and statistically significant, amount, when compared to its traditional counterpart, Unleaded Gasoline, alone.
 ##### Justified Conclusions linked to research question
 Therefore, it can be concluded that the addition of biofuel, Ethanol, to unleaded gasoline, does in fact, produce less carbon dioxide released per kilometre in comparison to regular unleaded gasoline.
+Thus supporting the research question.

 ##### Evaluation of research process, claims and conclusions shown by
 ###### reasonable description of quality of evidence

 - Different cars, different weight, different aero.
 Other factors could influence..
 Maybe? explains significant differnet in g/km between studies
 - A lot of results were observed visually via figures and graphs.
 No exact quantitative results were provided.